Uniform attachment with freezing: Trees constructed by uniform attachment with freezing

 The last useful result identifies the law of the coalescence times between two vertices.

 \begin{lemma} Fix $1 \leq n \leq \tau$ and consider $u,v \in \V_{n}$.
 Then for every $0 \leq c < \birth_{n}(u) \wedge \birth_{n}(v)$ with $\X_{c+1}=1$:

 \end{lemma}

-\begin{proof} When running Algorithm \ref{algo2}, the factors in the product correspond to the probability that the two vertices born at times $\birth_n(u)$ and $\birth_n(v)$ do not coalesce until time $c$ and the factor $1/\binom{S_{c+1}}{2}$ corresponds to the probability that the two vertices coalesce at time $c$. \end{proof}
+\begin{proof} When running Algorithm \ref{algo2}, the factors in the product correspond to the probability that the two vertices born at times $\birth_n(u)$ and $\birth_n(v)$ do not coalesce until time $c$ and the factor $1/\binom{S_{c+1}}{2}$ corresponds to the {conditional} probability that the two vertices coalesce at time $c$, {given that they have not previously done so}. \end{proof}